esphome/esphome-docs/components/lvgl.rst

 ``lvgl.resume``
 ***************

-This :ref:`action <config-action>` resumes the activity of LVGL, including rendering.
+This :ref:`action <actions-action>` resumes the activity of LVGL, including rendering.

 .. code-block:: yaml